-I don’t believe that only antivirus and malware/spyware solutions can only help us to protect corporate devices.
+I don’t believe that only antivirus and malware/spyware solutions can help us protect corporate devices.
 As you know, Windows 10 is redefining the way we think about security.
-With TPM and UEFI, hardware can be used to plug some of the holes attackers use to compromise systems.
+With TPM and UEFI, hardware can plug some of the holes attackers use to compromise systems.

 Secure Windows 10 Devices